Prayer and Liturgy

 Each day children say our traditional school prayers and there are also opportunities for the children to reflect quietly and pray for their own personal intentions.

-We are very proud of our Year 6 Faith Leaders who regularly read at Mass and organise Bible Buddies each week to share Bible stories with our FS2 children.
+We are very proud of our Year 6 pupils who regularly read at Mass and organise Bible Buddies each week to share Bible stories with our FS2 children.